The-Scripters-Guild/Warzone/docs/items/weapon-configs.md

     * Direct Damage Scalar: 1.55
     * Grenade Damage Scalar: 1.00
     * Explosive Damage Scalar: 1.00
+  * VFX: VIP
 * Config: Scripted
+  * Scripted Behavior:
+    * The "Movement Speed" reduction and "Damage Resistance" increase will only apply when grounded aiming down sights.
+    * Will have the VFX "VIP" when the wielder is aiming down sights to communicate when they are receiving their "Damage Resist" increase and "Movement Speed" reduction.
+    * All added traits will be removed when out of ammo.
 * Ammo: Default
   * 100%
 * REQ Tier: 4
 * Game State: 3
-* Notes:- Movement Speed reduction and Damage Resistance increase, only apply when grounded aiming down sights.
+* Notes:-

 ## [36] Prophet's Bane
 * Weapon Type: Infected Energy Sword + MA40 Longshot
 * Trait Set: 36
   * Weapon Damage: 1.00
-  * VFX - Active Camouflage
+  * VFX: Active Camouflage
     * Intensity Scalar: 0.80
     * Interpolation Scalar: 1.00
-* Config: Combo
+* Config: Scripted
+  * Scripted Behavior:
+    * Has a never ending camo as long as the weapon has ammo.
 * Ammo: Default
   * 100%
 * REQ Tier: 6
 * Game State: 5
-* Notes: Has a never ending camo as long as the weapon has ammo.
-Makes audible noise that alerts the enemy team to a wielder's presence in close range
+* Notes: Makes audible noise that alerts the enemy team to a wielder's presence in close range

 ## [37] Spike Hydra
 * Weapon Type: Hydra + S7 Flexfire
 * Trait Set: 37
   * Weapon Damage: 0.01
-* Config: 1
+* Config: Projectile
   * Shot Count: 1
   * Shot Velocity: 400
+  * Projectile Config: 1
   * Projectile: Spike Grenade
 * Ammo: Default
   * 6+12